Facts about Puerto Rico

 Get to know some basic facts about Puerto Rico.

-Since Puerto Rico is a territory of the United States, locals are American citizens and American travelers can enter the island without having to carry a passport.
+Since Puerto Rico is a territory of the United States, locals are American citizens, and American travelers can enter the Island without carrying a passport.
 Nor do U.S. travelers require international calling plans for their phones.
 The currency used in Puerto Rico is the U.S. dollar.

 Puerto Rico is the smallest island of the Greater Antilles in the Caribbean, located east of the Dominican Republic.